christo/loquacious/README.md

   If the person was detected very recently, recover workflow to pick up any unfinished interaction.
 Or if the person completed a chat, ask about having another chat.
+* Resume mode - after an interruption, pick up the thread.
+* Tangent mode - might get off on a tangent and come back to previous "stack frame"
 * Admin Mode - various system changes can be made
+* Break Character Mode - where it can discuss itself, how it works, who made it see also "creator clone" scene idea.
 * Reset - manual user-directed request to reset to some other mode (i.e. to show others - it should be smooth to chat as if it were fresh without past interactions informing current one (though next time they could be